Chimney spark arrestor: Do I need one for my thatched property?

 Are spark arrestors necessary?

-This point is contentious and there are two main camps.
-Some believe that sparks and embers are the main cause of thatch fires, favouring the installation of spark arrestors for thatched properties .
+Some (but not all) people believe that sparks and embers are the main cause of thatch fires, favouring the installation of spark arrestors for thatched properties .
 It seems that these need to be kept exceptionally clean to work, else they themselves pose a fire risk.

 In legal terms, there is no fixed answer.
 You should check with your insurer before either installing or removing a spark arrestor, as it may vary from company to company.